 - or choose a new verse set if you have run out of verses to learn.

-With a program of one new verse per day, you will start accumulating more verses to revise each day.
-As you progress with each verse, it will be seen less and less often until it is eventually retired - typically after one year, when you will have been tested about 15 times on that verse.
+With a program of one new verse per day, you will start accumulating more verses to review each day.
+As you progress with each verse, it will be seen less and less often until it is eventually retired - typically after one year, when you will have been tested about 20 times on that verse.

-This means that with the one verse a day program, you will eventually level out at having about 15 verses to revise each day, which will take about 10 minutes to get through, in addition to the new verse which takes one or two minutes.
+This means that with the one verse a day program, you will eventually level out at having about 20 verses to review each day, which will take about 10 -15 minutes to get through, in addition to the new verse which takes one or two minutes.